LeviAdamMiller/Ad-Spending-and-Traffic-Trends/README.md

 - How much was spent on advertising?
 - What was the return on ad spend (ROAS)?
 - Which days of the week performed better than others?
-- How do holidays impact page views — positively or negatively?
+- How do holidays impact page views, positively or negatively?
 - What is the average ROAS over the past year?

  ## Analysis Process